Dressing Gaily: 5 Ethical Brands Redefining Fashion With Feminine Menswear

 Boys left closets in the ‘00s but filled them up with Abercrombie & Fitch, Hollister, and Hot Topic.
 Wearing labels, ripped jeans, skinny tees, and flip-flops was part self-expression and part confirmative-pride.
 Green carnations, the hanky code, and red neckties once signaled to and brought together members of the LGBTQ community.
 Queer forefathers created a society—one that only accepted members who were impeccably dressed and light-in-their-loafers.
 Maybe they felt it was better to choose the stereotype than to leave it to others’ imaginations.
 It was safest to hide in plain sight.

 Fast forward to 2019.
 The proverbial closet is now a walk-in with no door and plenty of mirrors.
 Men parade their love for each other across the Internet.
-Apps explain preferences more directly than outfits can.
+Apps explain orientations more directly than outfits can.
 Dressing gaily daily doesn’t showcase anything but limbs.
 Today’s hommes de mode care more about ‘likes’ than labels.
 Neither naïveté nor bigotry will keep them from a ‘grammable Stella McCartney jumper.

 The future: overtly feminine menswear.
 It will be worn by personalities, not sexualities.
 Broadway’s Jeremy O Harris, American Horror Story’s Cody Fern, and Pose’s Billie Porter bring significant attention to the trend.
 Here are the ethical fashion brands behind it: